rumca-js/awesome-crawler/README.md

 * [spider-flow](https://github.com/ssssssss-team/spider-flow) - A visual spider framework, it's so good that you don't need to write any code to crawl the website.
 * [Norconex Web Crawler](https://github.com/Norconex/collector-http) - Norconex HTTP Collector is a full-featured web crawler (or spider) that can manipulate and store collected data into a repository of your choice (e.g. a search engine).
 Can be used as a stand alone application or be embedded into Java applications.
 * [Marginalia search](https://github.com/MarginaliaSearch/MarginaliaSearch) - Marginalia search crawler
+* [Scrapegraph-ai](https://github.com/VinciGit00/Scrapegraph-ai) - Norconex HTTP Collector is a full-featured web crawler (or spider) that can manipulate and store collected data into a repository of your choice (e.g. a search engine).
+Can be used as a stand alone application or be embedded into Java applications.

 ## C#
 * [ccrawler](http://www.findbestopensource.com/product/ccrawler) - Built in C# 3.5 version. it contains a simple extension of web content categorizer, which can separate between the web page depending on their content.